ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/multiple-declarations-output.md

 -.sConst !== .sExpnEnd on line 8 of multiple-declarations.pt
 -.sIdentifier !== .sVar on line 9 of multiple-declarations.pt
 -.sInteger !== .sIdentifier on line 10 of multiple-declarations.pt
--.sEnd !== .sInitialValue on line 11 of multiple-declarations.pt
+-.sIdentifier !== .sInitialValue on line 11 of multiple-declarations.pt
+-.sEnd !== .sExpnEnd on line 13 of multiple-declarations.pt

 ```
 end file